Guided group walking

 Exodus Travels

 Our tour begins at our hotel in Reykjavik in the late afternoon.
-The compact capital city of Iceland is well worth exploring, and we strongly recommend a couple of extra days before or after your tour.
-Two of the most striking attractions are the Hallgrímskirkja Church, a fine example of expansionist architecture with great views from the tower, and the beautiful Harpa Concert Hall.
-The nearby old harbour is a great starting point to explore the narrow streets of the old town.
-We have a welcome briefing this evening, usually around 6.30pm.
-After, our groups typically go out for dinner together.
+The compact capital of Iceland is well worth exploring, and we strongly recommend a couple of extra days before or after your tour.
+We have a welcome briefing this evening, usually around 6.30pm, and our groups typically go out for dinner together after.
+If you’re itching to see the Northern Lights, you may wish to visit the waterfront, which is away from the main city lights.
+Speak to your tour leader beforehand, who can check the latest scientific data relating to the solar activity.
 Accommodation: Hotel Klettur or Hotel Cabin (or similar)

 You stay at Hotel Cabin or Hotel Klettur.